ChouaibHamek/goalz_api/README.md

 * database_api_tests_goal.py - tests all methods which manipulate goals' data
 * database_api_tests_resources.py - tests all methods which manipulate resources' data

-In order to run any of these tests one has to execute, from the main folder, the following command:
+In order to run any of these tests execute, from the main folder, the following command:

 ```
 python -m test.<test_file>
 ```

-where the placeholder <test_file> is replaced with the name of the file without the '.py' extension
+Where the placeholder <test_file> is replaced with the name of the file without the '.py' extension